$0 Ohio Foster Care Quick-Start Checklist

 How to Pass the Ohio Foster Care Home Safety Audit the First Time

 The best way to pass Ohio's foster care home safety audit the first time is to conduct your own inspection against the JFS 01348 Safety Audit form before your agency does it for you.
-Ohio's audit is governed by OAC 5101:2-7-12 and is conducted as part of the home study certification process.
-The five most common failure points — the wrong type of fire extinguisher, missing carbon monoxide detectors on every level, improperly stored firearms, medications left unlocked, and bedroom windows in finished basements — can all be identified and corrected in a single weekend if you know what to look for.
-A failed inspection delays certification by weeks and triggers a second visit.
+Ohio's audit is governed by OAC 5180:2-7-12 and is conducted as part of the home study certification process.
+The five most common failure points — the wrong type of fire extinguisher, missing carbon monoxide detectors on every level, improperly stored firearms, prescription medications stored contrary to the rule, and bedroom windows in finished basements — can all be identified and corrected in a single weekend if you know what to look for.
+A failed inspection can delay certification until deficiencies are corrected.
 This walkthrough gives you the specific requirements by room and item category so that day does not happen.

 Why Ohio's Safety Audit Catches People Off Guard